unChaz/sci-fi-5e/srd/monsters/beasts.md

 **Challenge** 1 (200 XP)

 **_Blood Frenzy_**.
-The swarm has advantage on melee attack rolls against any creature that doesn’t have all its hit points.
+The swarm has advantage on melee attack rolls against any creature that doesn't have all its hit points.

 **_Swarm_**.
-The swarm can occupy another creature’s space and vice versa, and the swarm can move through any opening large enough for a Tiny quipper.
-The swarm can’t regain hit points or gain temporary hit points.
+The swarm can occupy another creature's space and vice versa, and the swarm can move through any opening large enough for a Tiny quipper.
+The swarm can't regain hit points or gain temporary hit points.

 **_Water Breathing_**.
 The swarm can breathe only underwater.

 **Actions**

-**_Bites_**. _Melee Weapon Attack:_ +5 to hit, reach 0 ft., one creature in the swarm’s space. _Hit:_ 14 (4d6) piercing damage, or 7 (2d6) piercing damage if the swarm has half of its hit points or fewer.
+**_Bites_**. _Melee Weapon Attack:_ +5 to hit, reach 0 ft., one creature in the swarm's space. _Hit:_ 14 (4d6) piercing damage, or 7 (2d6) piercing damage if the swarm has half of its hit points or fewer.

 #### Swarm of Rats